gsi-ee/go4/README.txt

 ---------------------------------------------------------------
 These packages are tested on
     Suse 10.2 (x86_64), SuSe 11
-    Debian 3.1 (32 bit and AMD 64bit), Debian 4.0
+    Debian 3.1 , Debian 4.0 (32 bit and AMD 64bit)
     compilers: gcc 3.3.5, gcc 4.1.2, gcc 4.3.x
     SunOS 5.2 (Solaris) with CC 5.8

 REQUIREMENTS:
     ROOT Version >=5.19/01

+	NEW: Go4 version 4.2.0 and higher can be built with Qt3 or Qt4.
+	     Makefile recognises which QT is active (by QTDIR or qmake version), and builds the corresponding QT dependend branch of Go4.

-    Qt: >=4.3.x NOTE: Go4 V4 does not work with Qt version 3 !
+    Qt: >=4.3.x NOTE: Go4 V4.0, V4.1 does not work with Qt version 3 !
-                      Please use Go4 V3.x if you have Qt3.x
+                      Please use Go4 V3.x or V4.2 if you have Qt3.x

 INSTALLATION:
-- Install the ROOT framework Version >=5.19/01 (download at http://root.cern.ch)
+- Install the ROOT framework Version >=5.22/00 (download at http://root.cern.ch)
   NOTE: choose installation mode for one generic $ROOTSYS directory, DO NOT INSTALL root in "fixed location" as system libraries, i.e.